ryumiel/deview2015/presentation.md

 ----

-### Creates the GraphicsLayer Tree and Composite it to the screen
+### Creating the GraphicsLayer Tree and Compositing It
 ![Render Tree to Compositor](./images/rendertree-to-compositor.svg)

 ----